What am I buying?

 You are welcome to select your own architect.
 If you’re not sure where to start, the developer is happy to assist you in finding the right architect or design and build company that suits your needs.

-I’d like to build a secondary dwelling to let for short term accommodation (e.g. AirBnB), is this allowed?
+I’d like to build a dual occupancy dwelling or secondary dwelling to let for short term accommodation (e.g. AirBnB), is this allowed?

-No, at least not in Stage 1.
+No, at least not in Stage 1 or 2.
 We want to ensure that the neighbourhood we create at Wooing Tree Estate is designed specifically to accommodate the residents who purchase.
 If we were to allow secondary dwellings, we’d want to design roads and other infrastructure to support the additional load these create on things like on-street parking and dwelling setbacks.
-We’ve decided not to go down this path in Stage 1 and have therefore precluded the creation of secondary dwellings or units.
+We’ve decided not to go down this path in Stage 1 and largely Stage 2 and have therefore precluded the creation of secondary dwellings, dual occupancy or units.